 French manicures became a golden standard back in the nineties.

-Since then, French tip nails became more and more popular, but it also slipped into the critical territory.
+Since then, French tip nails became more and more popular.
 French women surely wouldn’t wear rhinestone manicures, decorated with sequin stripes.

 So, let’s get back to basics.
 French manicure on short nails is something that we all have tried.
 But, do you know how to make it at home and look impeccable?
 Follow our tips.

 Things You Need for Perfect French Manicure At Home

 Whether you are a beginner or an expert, you will still need to schedule some time to get your manicure done.
 Allow yourself at least an hour to get the stuff done.
 These are the things you will need to get the perfect French mani on your short nails.

 - Clear top coat polish

 Tips on How to Do Perfect French Manicure on Short Nails